haonanwang628/haonanwang628.github.io/_pages/about.md

 Research Themes
 ======

-I am broadly fascinated by the **Human-centered model evaluation** and the interaction between **Reinforcement learning** and **foundation model improvement and optimization**, especially **large language models** and **Industy-oriented models**.
-My (current) goal of research is to build Artificioal intelligent systems that can communicate and collaborate with humans in dynamic environments for solving complex real-world tasks.
-Under this theme, I would like to explore:
+I am broadly fascinated by  at the intersection of **Human computer interaction** and **Machine Learning/ Natural Language Processing**, espically **Large Language models,etc.**.
+I would like to focus my research on **Human-center evaluation** in building interactive system models for different application fields(Healthcare,education,industry,etc.) and how to build **Agent interactive systems** that communicate and collaborate with humans in dynamic environments,such as Reinforcement Learning and optimization of Model.Under this theme, I would like to explore:
+* **Human-center evaluation**: I see model evaluation is very important for the application of every model training.
+So to understand what makes an evaluation method (e.g., benchmark, metrics, etc.) effective and an evaluation method is effective.
+Another focus is to develop contextualized and robust evaluation methods that are grounded on an individual’s real needs in every field(Healthcare,education,etc.)
-* **Large Language Models for RLHF:** I also try to study the use of *large language models*(LLMs) combined *Reinforcement Learning*(RL),and explore Reinforcement Learning with Human Feedback(RLHF) and their applications in the field of large language models.
-* **Explore RLHF phased training strategy, use Transformer+RL to make the LLMs become the brain of the robot to perceive the world, communicate with humans in natural language,and navigate vision-language in a real 3D environment.**
-* **How can RL be introduced into LLMs to improve inference and generalization ability of the AI model.**
+* **Agent interactive systems**: I also try to study the use of Agent Interactive systems and *large language models*(LLMs) combined *Reinforcement Learning*(RL) and explore their applications in the field.I want to explore RLHF phased training strategy, use Transformer+RL to make the LLMs become the brain of the robot to perceive the world, communicate with humans in natural language,and navigate vision-language in a real 3D environment and how can RL be introduced into LLMs to improve inference and generalization ability of the AI model.
 Sitemap
 ======